nvim-treesitter/nvim-treesitter/README.md

     -- optional entries:
-    branch = 'develop', -- only needed if different from default branch location= 'parser', -- only needed if the parser is in subdirectory of a "monorepo" requires_generate_from_grammar = true, -- only needed if repo does not contain pre-generated src/parser.c generate_requires_npm = true, -- only needed if parser has npm dependencies },
+    branch = 'develop', -- only needed if different from default branch location= 'parser', -- only needed if the parser is in subdirectory of a "monorepo" generate = true, -- only needed if repo does not contain pre-generated src/parser.c generate_from_json = true, -- only needed if parser has npm dependencies },
 }
 ```